Faculty: Faculty of Science, Applied Science, and Engineering

 The goal of geology as a science is to better understand the processes that acted upon the Earth’s system in the past to help us foresee how geologic events and processes will affect us in the future.

-You will learn about minerals, how they form and grow, and under what conditions this happens.
+You will learn about minerals, how they form and grow, and under what conditions this happens, then explore how minerals come together to form rocks, which tell you about the environment in which they formed.

 We will talk about volcanoes, landslides, earthquakes, glaciers, deserts and rivers - all of which shape the surface of the planet.